-Our Charter will provide generally that we reserve the right to amend, alter, change or repeal any provision of our Charter in the manner now or hereinafter prescribed by the DGCL.
+In accordance with the DGCL, our Charter provides generally that the affirmative vote of a majority of the outstanding shares entitled to vote is required to amend our Charter or Bylaws.
 In addition, our Charter will grant our board of directors the authority to amend and repeal our Bylaws without a stockholder vote in any manner not inconsistent with the laws of the State of Delaware or our Charter.